Now offering in-network adolescent psychiatry!

 Types of Anxiety Disorders: Mild Anxiety to Crippling Anxiety

 Imagine you are experiencing a feeling of unease and anxiousness.
-You might be wondering what type of anxiety you’re facing.
+You might be wondering what types of anxiety you may be facing.
 Is it something mild that can be managed on your own, or is it more serious?

 Stress and anxiety are feelings that we all get from time to time.
-Anxiety is a biological response to conditions that require us to be alert and quick thinking.
+Anxiety is a biological response to conditions that require us to be alert and think quickly.
 When we get anxious, our hearts beat faster, our eyes get wider, and we brace ourselves for whatever may be coming our way.

-An anxiety disorder, however, is when a person continuously braces themselves for something that isn’t really there.
+An anxiety disorder, however, is when you feel like you’re in a constant state of anxiety or stress caused by a perceived real threat or worry.
 Anxiety disorders keep a person in a constant state of stress, even when they aren’t in any danger.
 This persistent state of mental and physical tension, over time, can be disastrous for a person’s physical and mental health.

 The good news is, whether you struggle with mild anxiety or more serious anxiety that’s affecting your day-to-day life, the process of treating anxiety disorders is well established.
 There are many ways to reduce anxiety, manage anxiety, and treat anxiety and other intense feelings and behavioral patterns that go hand in hand with stress.